Domenico Ottomano: Identity, parentage, and early life

 Osman was born on 2 January 1642 in Constantinople to Zafire Hatun, a woman in the Ottoman Imperial Harem.
 Some sources state that his full name was Osman Ibrahim.
 Osman's mother was possibly of Georgian or Russian origin and she seems to have been presented to Ottoman sultan Ibrahim after having been purchased as a slave by chief eunuch Sünbül Ağa.
 Other sources claim that Zafire was of Italian origin, that her real name was Giacoma Beccarini, and that she had been abducted and enslaved during the sack of Manfredonia in 1620, although this version is regarded as unlikely to be true.
-Details of Osman's early life vary between sources, and while it has been claimed that Zafire was Ibrahim's favourite and that Osman was the sultan's firstborn son, whether or not this was actually the case has been disputed and remains unclear.
+Details of Osman's early life vary across sources, and while it has been claimed that Zafire was Ibrahim's favourite and that Osman was the sultan's firstborn son, whether or not this was actually the case has been disputed and remains unclear.

 In François de Chassepol's L'histoire des grands visiers his mother's name is given as Bassée and it is claimed that Osman was fathered by Ibrahim, while The History of the Three Late, Famous Impostors, viz.
 Padre Ottomano, Mahomed Bei and Sabatai Sevi (1669) by John Evelyn the Younger disputes this.
 Some sources claim that Zafire had been pregnant with Osman before she had been purchased by the eunuch, and that Ibrahim became fond of the young Osman after he took a liking to his mother when she became a wet nurse to future sultan Mehmed IV.
-After an incident in which Mehmed was injured by Ibrahim, in 1644 Sünbül Ağa left the harem with Zafire and Osman on the pretext of making the Hajj to Mecca.
+After an incident in which Mehmed was injured by Ibrahim, in 1644 Sünbül Ağa left the harem with Zafire and Osman on the pretext of performing the Hajj pilgrimage to Mecca.
 The eunuch – who is described as Zafire's husband in some sources – intended to retire to Egypt after the pilgrimage.
 Some sources claim that they intended to circumcise Osman while in Mecca.